broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

 - Size of output VCF files in megabytes
 - Manifest file containing the destinations and sizes in bytes of the output sharded joint VCF and index files

+There are example outputs from the sample data in the workspace bucket.

 ## Setup

 You will need to set up several accounts and projects before you can begin testing the GVS workflow in this workspace.
 For detailed step-by-step instructions, see the [GVS Beta Quickstart](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/beta_docs/gvs-quickstart.md) where you will learn how to: